Kawaken555/ts-cliche-unions/README.md

 # ts-cliche-unions
 A module for writing JavaScript cliché strings safely in TypeScript.
-It provides string constants and union types for key, event, code, and HTML attributes.
+It provides string constants and union types for key, event, and HTML attributes.
 This module does not use enums, so unnecessary code is reduced by treeshaking when compiled.

 # Install